SRT Market: Systemic Risk Profile (Europe)

 Badges show provenance

-Europe’s Significant Risk Transfer (“SRT”) market is a private, bank‑to‑investor synthetic securitisation channel designed to generate regulatory capital relief without loan sale.
-Issuance has trended higher (2024: €141.5bn) and the outstanding stock is not centrally disclosed; a rolling issuance proxy implies ~€500bn scale.
+Europe's Significant Risk Transfer ("SRT") market is a private, bank‑to‑investor synthetic securitisation channel designed to generate regulatory capital relief without loan sale.
+Issuance (reference pool notional) has trended higher (2024: €141.5bn); the outstanding stock is not centrally disclosed.
+Proxy sizing depends on methodology: rolling issuance sums imply ~€500bn, while the IMF's 3-year moving average approach and tranche-based measures suggest ~€200bn.
 Estimated

 The trade is capital optimisation with a regulatory gate: banks retain loans, but transfer defined loss slices via funded CLNs or unfunded CDS/guarantees.
 In stress, capital relief can become uncertain if supervisors re-assess whether "significant" risk transfer criteria are met, creating cliff risk through RWA restoration.
 Modeled

 Concentration is a systemic feature: credit protection providers are predominantly credit funds (~45%) and asset managers (~30%), ~75% combined (ESRB/ECB survey, Jun 2023).
 Confirmed (survey) These providers can be procyclical via margin, repo, and redemption mechanics—so liquidity risk can dominate credit risk in fast moves.
-Modeled This concentrates tail risk in entities whose funding can evaporate under margin/redemption pressure.
 Modeled

 Non‑bank intermediation concentration

-This refers to concentration of SRT risk in non‑bank sellers with procyclical liquidity structures.
 The dominant marginal risk absorbers are non-banks with heterogeneous liquidity structures (repo/margin/redemptions), creating procyclical funding stress.
 Modeled

 Liquidity risk > credit risk in stress